keenlycode/adapter/docs-src/guide/usage/index.html.md

 ### 2. Setting `static css` property

 Component can be styled later by setting `static css`.
-This will replace all styles for this component (excludes inherit styles).
+This will replace all styles for this component (not affect inherit styles).

 This example also show how component can be extended and inherit parent class style.